Battle of the Raz de Sein: Battle

 At 20:45, with Jason far behind in the darkness, Mars hauled up and Hood attempted to manoeuvre into an effective position from which to attack the waiting Hercule.
 The vagaries of the current in the Raz de Sein passage prevented Hood from handling his ship effectively however and instead he resolved on bringing Mars directly alongside and fighting broadside to broadside.
-At 21:15 Mars was in range and L'Héritier opened fire, Hood replying immediately.
+At 21:15 Mars was in range and Lhéritier opened fire, Hood replying immediately.
 For ten minutes, the masts and rigging of Mars came under fire, with damage to the bowsprit and foremast, as Hood continued to attempt to hold his firing position against the current before pulling slightly ahead of Hercule at 21:25 and dropping anchor.
 The port bow anchor became entangled with the starboard anchor on Hercule and the British ship was swung violently into the French ship, the force of the collision unhinging four of the gunports on Mars.

 Thus locked together, both captains ordered their ships to pour fire into the other.
 So closely aligned were they that many cannon on both ships could not be run out, and instead had to be fired from inside the ships.
 The heat from this sustained bombardment was so intense that the wood began to blacken and burn as heavy roundshot smashed gaping holes in the sides of each ship: during the combat the ragged holes torn in the side of Hercule were so extensive that the planking between the gunports was torn away, leaving wide scars along the ship's sides.
 Casualties were heavy on both sides: 20 minutes after the action began a musket ball struck Hood in the thigh, severing his femoral artery.
 Fatally wounded and bleeding profusely, Hood was carried below and command passed to Lieutenant William Butterfield.
 The French casualties were significantly higher than the British, a result of the much higher rate of fire achieved by Hood's well-trained crew.

-Aware that his ship was suffering the worst of the casualties, L'Héritier ordered his men to attempt to board the British ship of the line, but first one and then another attempt to do so was driven back with heavy casualties.
-The lighting of Hercule had gone out at the beginning of the engagement, leaving her crew confused, and as a result, only around 40 men answered when L'Héritier ordered the boarding; he was himself injured twice, to the head by a sabre and to the thigh by a pike, while leading the assault.
-At 10:30, after an hour of continual bombardment L'Héritier surrendered: Hercule's hull had been torn open, five guns were dismounted with others damaged and more than two fifths of the crew killed or wounded.
+Aware that his ship was suffering the worst of the casualties, Lhéritier ordered his men to attempt to board the British ship of the line, but first one and then another attempt to do so was driven back with heavy casualties.
+The lighting of Hercule had gone out at the beginning of the engagement, leaving her crew confused, and as a result, only around 40 men answered when Lhéritier ordered the boarding; he was himself injured twice, to the head by a sabre and to the thigh by a pike, while leading the assault.
+At 10:30, after an hour of continual bombardment Lhéritier surrendered: Hercule's hull had been torn open, five guns were dismounted with others damaged and more than two fifths of the crew killed or wounded.
 Jason was approaching fast and the rest of Bridport's fleet was close enough to see the muzzle flashes from the battle.